 Once the departure time had passed we were finally told the flight was delayed due to weather.
 We then waited in the airport for 8+ hours and during this entire ordeal neither of us were never [sic] once contacted by Delta via our cell phones: neither by ext nor email.

 Ten hours after the original arrival time on their tickets, Dortch and his wife finally arrived in New York.
 They stayed for the original duration of the trip and used the return portion of their tickets to get back to Atlanta three days later.
-Dortch did not report to us that there was any delay in this flight.
+Dortch did not report any other delays on this trip.

-In case you missed it, Dortch asked for a full refund of his round trip tickets — not for half the cost, given that only his outbound flight was delayed.
+In case you missed it, Dortch asked for a full refund of his round-trip tickets.
+The trip that he did, although delayed on a portion, complete.

-When filing a dispute on a credit card, companies require that you provide a reason for your claim that you should be refunded.
-Dortch’s complaint was filed under the option “Other (Damaged, Dissatisfied with Service, Paid by Other Means),” and asserted that he was dissatisfied with Delta’s failure both to advise him of the delay and to deliver him to New York on time.
+It is a requirement when filing a credit card chargeback that you provide a reason for your claim.
+Dortch’s filed his complaint under the option “Other” — citing Delta’s failure to advise him of the delay and to deliver him to New York on time.

 Here’s the first shock of this story: American Express sided with Dortch and refunded his money.